zeek/zeek-docs/doc/scripts/base/bif/reporter.bif.zeek.rst

    this will not delete already running timers.

-   :weird_sampling_duration: New weird sampling duration.
+   :param weird_sampling_duration: New weird sampling duration.

    :returns: always returns True